Phylloxera: Vines that survived phylloxera

 Jumilla in southeastern Spain is an important area of ungrafted vineyards, mainly from Monastrell grapes.
 Those vineyards, however, are not immune to the insect, which is slowly advancing and destroying the Pie Franco vineyard of the Casa Castillo estate, planted in 1942, i.e., when phylloxera had already been in the region for five decades.

 Large swaths of vineyards on the slopes of Sicily's volcano Mount Etna also remain free of phylloxera.
 Some vines are more than one-hundred-fifty years old, predating the phylloxera infestation in Sicily (1879–1880).
 Part of the reason for this is the high concentration of silica sand and very low (less than 3%) concentration of clay in the volcanic soils.
-In this environment (> 400m AMSL), the surface water from heavy bouts of rain seals the soil so perfectly that it imprisons the insects, effectively drowning them before they are able to thrive.
+In this environment (> 400m AMSL), the surface water from heavy bouts of rain seals the soil so perfectly that it drowns phylloxera before they are able to thrive.

 Bien Nacido Vineyard in Santa Maria Valley AVA of Santa Barbara, CA is a phylloxera-free vineyard.
 Despite being planted on its own roots, with UC Davis virus-free clones, the vineyard has never been affected by phylloxera.
 The high percentage of sand in the soil creates a mostly uninhabitable substrate for phylloxera.
 While Bien Nacido has not been affected, there is a potential, as all of the vines are true Vitis vinifera without scions or grafting.
 Many of the old vines were planted in 1973 and fall within the blocks G, N, Q and W. The wines of Bien Nacido Estate have a high percentage of these ungrafted and phylloxera-free vines within the cuvée.

-Colares vineyards, native to the Portuguese region of Sintra are grown on 3-4 metres of sand, and are therefore unaffected by Phylloxera.
+Colares vineyards, native to the Portuguese region of Sintra are grown on 3–4 metres of sand, and are therefore unaffected by phylloxera.